mkoutra/pasientza/README.md

 `pip install -r requirements.txt`

 ## Game execution
-Open a terminal windows instead the current directory and type:
+After verifying you ave the requirements needed, open a terminal windows instead the current directory and type:

-`python3 Pasientza.py` or `python Pasientza.py` supposing you already have python 3 installed.
+`python3 Pasientza.py` or `python Pasientza.py`

+supposing you already have python 3 in your PATH.

 ## Pasientza Game rules